Spenbert02/FisnarRobotPlugin/readme.md

 plugin isn't published there yet, but once it is it can be found by searching 'FisnarCSVWriter' on the plugin marketplace page.

+In the meantime, the file found in the 'packaged_plugins/universal_packaged_plugins' directory can be drag and dropped into Cura.
+This will begin installation in Cura.

-To download the version specifically for the Fisnar in the 3D Printing Functional Materials and Devices Lab, see the 'McAlpine_lab_packaged_plugin' directory.
+To download the version specifically designed for the Fisnar in the 3D Printing Functional Materials and Devices Lab, see the 'packaged_plugins/McAlpine_lab_packaged_plugin' directory.
 In there is a file that can be drag and dropped into Cura for installation.
-This version of the plugin includes the 'auto-upload' functionality.
+This version of the plugin includes the 'auto-upload' functionality, which has code that will only work on the computer connected to the Fisnar.

 ## Bugs/Fixes
 Email spenbert02@gmail.com with any bugs found in this plugin, or use one